OriginProtocol/origin/origin-cron/README.md

 ## Adding a new job
 Steps:
-  * Implement the job logic in a new file under src/jobs/
+  * Implement the job logic in a new file under src/jobs.
-  * Schedule the job by adding a queue and defining the job scheduler in src/scheduler.js
+  * Schedule the job by adding a queue and defining the job scheduler under src/scheduler.js

 ## Important notes
   * Jobs should be idempotent since the framework only provides at least once guarantees.
 For more details, read Bull's [documentation](https://github.com/OptimalBits/bull#important-notes).